IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Ideas: Banners, the Couch, Bannerlord=collection of banners tf2/style things, Spectre homing bullets/projectiles, Tech weapons have an "overclock" mechanic that changes up their gameplay while active and overhaul ideas (maybe?), spider queen can melt normal generated blocks (dirt and so)
-Cruciatus, Charon's Ferry, Overwatch (Null Watcher), Torch God's Summon, Orge baseball bat, Fly Gun, Prism Banishee drops and Aurora drops, Aura Borealis, (More) Power Tools?
+Cruciatus, Charon's Ferry (shadow tenticle mount thing), Spider body mount with legs?, Overwatch (Null Watcher), Torch God's Summon, Orge baseball bat, Fly Gun, Prism Banishee drops and Aurora drops, Aura Borealis, (More) Power Tools?
 Yoyo Pickaxes! (final tiers), Hamsterball DCU update and Drill Containment Yoyo Upgrade, SS4 Chainsaw rocket ammo type
-Spartan Laser/mining railgun (add mining), Shuricane (shuriken Hurricane!), Binding Vudoo Clothier's Doll Magic, Mana Potion Pet (Blue Gusher), Clothier drop that forces dropped throwing items to attack enemies
+Spartan Laser/mining railgun (add mining), Shuricane (shuriken Hurricane!), Binding Vudoo Clothier's Doll Magic, Mana Potion Pet (Blue Gusher), Clothier drop that forces dropped throwing items to attack enemies, Make Enchanted Fury a Clothier drop

 -Add Hellion Army progress Bar, Vibranium Stuff (including Resonating Crystal Enemy), Aurora Gear and finish Luminous Alter Tile Entity!
 -Add Hellion army bar, STILL!
-Add Hellion checkpoints!
-Make Madal not do self damage/less damage, Add Dropper

 Changelog:

 3.530-(1/28/21)-Patch 11-Tech N Wreck:

+Todo-Aurora Gear, Finish Vibranium Summon headpiece and enemies, Seismic Resonanter to create the ore, Add Hellion checkpoints!, Add Dropper, Finish Aurora Banshee summoning by dropping it, Finish Luminious Alter

 --Added:

--Plasmic Rail Gun, Uranium Filled Snowballs, Radioactive Snowball Cannon, True Rainbow Heart, Rad Suit, Dungeon Splunker, Aurora Tear (offically), Awoken Aurora Tear
+-Plasmic Rail Gun, Pulsar Perforator, Uranium Filled Snowballs, Radioactive Snowball Cannon, Terra Excavator, True Rainbow Heart, Yoyo Threads, Rad Suit, Dungeon Splunker, Aurora Tear (offically), Awoken Aurora Tear, Prismic Star

 -A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!

 -Luminous Alter, use it to transmute various items overtime by infusing them with Starlight!

--A stronger post-L.Wraith Prismic Banshee that drops double loot
+-A stronger post-L.Wraith Prismic Banshee that drops double loot, also the Prismic Banshee has been given a brand new original look!
+Thanks JellyBru and Rijam!

 -Hoppers N Droppers, automate your Terraria!

 -Prismic Banshee has a stronger manually summoned version after Luminite Wraith is defeated you can fight for double loot, the boss in general has undergone a couple of changes

 -New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights

+-Limbo has been given a loading screen

 -Various Resprites, added missing sprites, and smaller improvements; enjoy a far better looking Jackpot with glowing coins!